 Photographer: Daisuke Ito of Trival Inc. (http://www.dai-ito.com)

 Believe it or not we have reached our 200th post here at Third Looks.
 A heartfelt thank you goes out to everyone who has contributed, supported or simply enjoyed this blog since it’s humble beginnings over a year ago.
 I couldn’t think of a better way to commemorate this milestone than presenting this comprehensive Maison Martin Margiela Reference Guide.
-A friend of mine is a Margiela devotee and has spent ample time and effort putting together this hefty reference guide on all things Maison Martin Margiela.
+Please enjoy this hefty reference guide on all things Maison Martin Margiela.

 The Maison Martin Margiela Reference Guide